Maharashtra Navnirman Sena: Violence and controversies

 In July 2025, MNS workers were involved in an incident in Mira Road, where a shopkeeper was allegedly assaulted after he refused to speak in Marathi and mentioned that “all languages are spoken in Maharashtra, not just marathi”.
 A video circulated widely on social media, showing MNS workers repeatedly slapping the shopkeeper while demanding he speak in Marathi.

-Petition filed against raj thackeray
+Petition filed against Raj Thackeray

-In April 7, 2025, a petition was filed in the Supreme Court of India accusing MNS president Raj Thackeray of delivering hate speech and inciting violence against the North Indian community.
+On April 7, 2025, a petition was filed in the Supreme Court of India accusing MNS president Raj Thackeray of delivering hate speech and inciting violence against the North Indian community.
 The petition, filed by Sunil Shukla, national president of the Uttar Bhartiya Vikas Sena, and represented by advocate Sriram Parakkat, alleged state inaction against MNS members for harassment and violence.
 The plea cited Thackeray’s March 30 speech during a Gudi Padwa rally, which allegedly provoked attacks on Hindi-speaking individuals in Mumbai.
 It also referenced prior threats, including a tweet inciting murder and over 100 anonymous threatening phone calls.